Invest in Estonia

 Estonia is an attractive country for foreign investors also due to a correct communication between the state and the citizen or business.
 A foreign investor can create a company online in less than 5 minutes and declare taxes on e-tax office in 10 minutes.
 Our lawyers can help you start a business in this country and can also assist you in a wide range of corporate matters, such as trademark registration or registering your company for VAT purposes.

 Do you want to invest in Estonia and acquire the right to remain in the country?
-We can give you more details about the investor visa in Estonia.
+Our immigration lawyers in Estonia can give you more details about the investor visa.

 What are the key opportunities for foreign investments in Estonia?